liip/LiipImagineBundle/Resources/doc/data-loader/flysystem.rst

 ============

-This loader lets you load images from `Flysystem`_ filesystem abstraction layer, which can be used in Symfony projects by installing `OneupFlysystemBundle`_.
+This loader lets you load images from `Flysystem`_ filesystem abstraction layer, which can be used in Symfony projects by installing, for example, `OneupFlysystemBundle`_.

-This loader is dependent on OneupFlysystemBundle.
+Value of 'filesystem_service' property must be a service, which returns an instance of League\\Flysystem\\Filesystem.

+For implementation using `OneupFlysystemBundle`_ look below.

 Using factory
 -------------